timecampus/neverstop/the-red-carpet/Season-1/TRC-S01E07/README.md

 ## Agenda

-Just a casual chat with Mr.Priyadeep Sinha from GAME and we will see what we have to learn from him.
+Just a casual chat with Ms.Sahiba Sethi from Hello Meets and we will see what we have to learn from her.

 ## Resources